Priyankasaggu11929/ansible-k8s-cluster-deploy/README.md

 ##  Introduction

-The following document demonstrates the process and the steps followed, to configure a Kubernetes cluster, on Amazon EC2 instances.
+The following document demonstrates the process and the steps followed, to configure a Kubernetes cluster, on AWS EC2 instances.

-I have used `Ansible` playbooks to automate the provisioning of AWS EC2 instances, security groups & key pairs, and further initiating & bootstrapping the kubernetes cluster on EC2 instances (as `master` & `worker` nodes) using the `kubeadm` tool.
+I have used `Ansible` playbooks to automate the provisioning of AWS EC2 instances, the security-group & key pairs, and the further process of initiating & bootstrapping the kubernetes cluster on EC2 instances (as `master` & `worker` nodes) using the `kubeadm` tool.

 ## Tools and Software

-Before laying down steps/instructions for the provisioning the cluster, here’s a compiled list of the tools/software/services used.
+Before laying down steps/instructions for provisioning the cluster, here’s a compiled list of the tools/software/services I used.

 #### On the Local Machine